kenperlin/chalktalk/README.txt

 (1) Go to http://nodejs.org/download/ and download node.js

-(2) In the chalktalk folder, type:
+(2) In the chalktalk/server folder, type:

 	npm install